-Water Conservation Area
+Water Conservation Area Regulation Schedules

-Regulation Schedules

-Very little rainfall occurred throughout the Everglades Protection Area (EPA) resulting in an increase in recession rates in all regions except in WCA-3B.
-WCA-1: Stage remained just below the A1 zone regulation line in the Refuge with the 1-8C gauge below that line by 0.19 feet on Monday, April 14, 2025.
-WCA-2A: A steep recession continues at gauge S11B, and the stage on Monday was 0.2 feet below the water supply line.
-WCA-3A: The 3 Gauge Average recession rate continues to recede at a rate faster than the slope of the Zone A line.
-Stages were below the regulation line by 1.07 feet on Monday.
-WCA-3A North: Stage at Gauge 62 (NW corner) continues to recede quickly away from the regulation line and was 1.92 feet below the Upper Schedule on Monday.
+No rainfall occurred throughout the Everglades Protection Area (EPA) resulting in an increase in recession rates in all regions.
+WCA-1: Stage continued to decline faster than the slope of the regulation line, now with the 1-8C gauge falling below the A1 zone regulation line by 0.36 feet on Monday, April 20, 2025.
+WCA-2A: A steep recession continues at gauge S11B and the stage on Monday was 1.1 feet below the water supply line.
+WCA-3A: The 3 Gauge Average recession continues to recede at a rate faster than the slope of the Zone A line.
+Stages were below the regulation line by 1.23 feet on Monday.
+WCA-3A North: Stage at Gauge 62 (NW corner) continues to recede quickly away from the regulation line and was 2.1 feet below the Upper Schedule on Monday.
 See figures EV-1 through EV-4.